Manufacturing in Mexico: Everything You Need to Know About Mexico Production

 Advantages of Manufacturing in Mexico

-There are many reasons that foreign direct investors looking to diversify their manufacturing footprint consider Mexico manufacturing locations.
+There are many reasons that foreign direct investors looking to diversify their manufacturing footprint consider Mexico.
 Here are some of the main benefits associated with manufacturing in Mexico:

 1. Government incentives

 The federal government is committed to supporting manufacturing in Mexico, which made up 17 percent of the country’s GDP in 2018.
 One of the primary forms of support is through tax incentives under the IMMEX program.
-Through this government program, Mexico manufacturers exporting their goods within a set timeframe are allowed “temporary” importation of production materials and assets without having the pay to 16 percent value-added tax on those items.
+Through this government program, manufacturers in Mexico exporting their goods within a set timeframe are allowed “temporary” importation of production materials and assets without having to pay to 16 percent value-added tax on those items.

 Companies must be registered under the IMMEX program and obtain an IVA Certification to take advantage of these significant cost savings.
-The simplest way to take advantage is through the maquiladora program.
+The simplest way to take advantage of these government incentives is through the shelter program.
 Manufacturers in Mexico operate under the legal framework of a shelter service provider registered under the IMMEX program.
 In this way, manufacturers moving into Mexico can simplify regulatory red tape, lessen their tax burden and, in some cases, get new operations up and running in as little as 30 days.

 2. Access to global markets